-Adjusted net income (loss) is defined as the net income (loss) from continuing operations adjusted for certain specific items that are significant but are not, based on management's judgment, reflective of the Corporation's underlying operations.
-These include adjustments to EBIT related to special items(1), net financing expense (income) and other adjusting items for the period.
-Management uses adjusted net income (loss) for purposes of evaluating underlying business performance.
-Management believes this non-GAAP earnings measure in addition to IFRS measures provides users of our Circular with enhanced understanding of our results and related trends and increase the transparency and clarity of the core results of our business.
+Adjusted net income (loss) is defined as the net income (loss) from continuing operations adjusted for certain specific items that are significant but are not, based on the Corporation's judgment, reflective of the Corporation's underlying operations.
+These include adjustments related to restructuring charges(1)(2), (gain) loss related to disposal of business(1)(3), impairment and program termination(1)(4), certain one-time pension related items included in other (income) expense such as (gain) loss on pension annuity purchases(1), non-commercial legal claims(1), certain net gains and losses arising from changes in measurement of provisions and of financial instruments carried at FVTP&L, accretion on net retirement benefit obligation, losses (gains) on repayment of long-term debt, changes in discount rates of provisions and the related tax impacts of these items.
+The Corporation uses adjusted net income (loss) for purposes of evaluating underlying business performance.
+The Corporation believes this non-GAAP earnings measure in addition to IFRS measures provides users of our Circular with enhanced understanding of our results and related trends and increase the transparency and clarity of the core results of our business.
 Adjusted net income (loss) excludes items that do not reflect our core performance or where their exclusion will assist users in understanding our results for the period.
-For these reasons, a significant number of users of the Circular analyze our results based on this financial measure.
-Management believes this measure helps users of the Circular to better analyze results, enabling better comparability of our results from one period to another and with peers.
+For these reasons, a significant number of users of the Circular to better analyze results, enabling better comparability of our results from one period to another and with peers.